opencomputeproject/Time-Appliance-Project/Time-Card/FPGA/Open-Source/Implementation/Xilinx/TimeCard/Readme.md

 ## 1. Design Overview

-The original Open Source Timicard design includes open-source IP cores from [NetTimeLogic](https://www.nettimelogic.com/) and free-to-use IP cores from [Xilinx](https://www.xilinx.com/).
+The original Open Source Timecard design includes open-source IP cores from [NetTimeLogic](https://www.nettimelogic.com/) and free-to-use IP cores from [Xilinx](https://www.xilinx.com/).
 The following cores are used in the Open Source Timecard design.

 |Core|Vendor|Description|